mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

   * Fixed plot bins not working on data with numeric X-axis.
   * Fixed a bug where the z-axis editor dialog was being initialised from the y-axis for a 3D plot.
   * Fixed a bug with autoscaling of colorfill plots from within the figure options.
-  * Calls to :ref:`EvaluateFunction <algm-EvaluateFunction>` when plotting a guess or fit result in the fit browser of a figure correctly ignores invalid data when requested.
+  * Calls to :ref:`EvaluateFunction <algm-EvaluateFunction>`, when plotting a guess or fit result in the fit browser of a figure, correctly ignores invalid data when requested.
   * The axes limits of Waterfall plots will now scale correctly upon initial plotting and overplotting.
-  * The Z Axis limits of 3D plots can now be set on linux machines.
+  * The Z-axis limits of 3D plots can now be set on linux machines.
   * The colour of the canvas is now preserved when generating a script from a plot.

 * Fixed issue in :ref:`DrILL <DrILL-ref>` when ``ASCII`` output was requested but the logs to save were not defined for that instrument.